abuiles/ember-101/hands-on.md

 I> * isSaving
 I> * isValid

-If we go to the browser and try what we just did, everything should work expect that if we click save our object doesn't get saved since we don't have a handler for the **save** action.
+If we go to the browser and try what we just created, everything should work.
+Expect that if we click save, our object is not saved because we don't have a handler for the **save** action.

 We can add one in **app/routes/articles/index.js**: